 Elections & Voting Explained

-Case Study – Alternative Vote Referendum 2011
+Case Study – The Alternative Vote (AV) Referendum 2011

-The AV or Alternative Vote Referendum was part of the deal agreed to when the Conservative Party and Liberal Democrats formed a coalition government in 2010.
+The AV or UK Alternative Vote Referendum was part of the deal agreed to when the Conservative Party and Liberal Democrats formed a coalition government in 2010.
 Electoral Reform has long been a key platform for the Liberal Democrats.

 AV vs First-Past-the-Post